NakedDevA/SnowFlyer2/README.md

 A minimal trainer to enable free camera mode in Snowrunner

-Tested on version 26.3 (Season 11 midseason update, W990),  Steam and Epic versions.
+Tested on version 27.0 (Season 12),  Steam and Epic versions.

 ## Usage